John Christie (serial killer): Early life

 In September 1916, during the First World War, Christie enlisted in the British Army; he was called up on 12 April 1917 to join the 52nd Nottinghamshire and Derbyshire Regiment to serve as an infantryman.
 In April 1918, the regiment was despatched to France, where Christie was seconded to the Duke of Wellington's Regiment as a signalman.
 During the following June, Christie was injured in a mustard gas attack and spent a month in a military hospital in Calais.
-He later claimed this attack had rendered him blind and mute for three and a half years, and permanently impacted his ability to speak loudly.
-Ludovic Kennedy wrote that no record of Christie's blindness has been traced and that, while he might have lost his voice when he was admitted to hospital, he would not have been discharged as fit for duty had he remained a mute.
-His inability to talk loudly, Kennedy argued, was a psychological reaction to the gassing rather than a lasting toxic effect of the gas.
-The reaction, and Christie's exaggeration of the effects of the attack, stemmed from an underlying histrionic personality disorder that caused him to exaggerate or feign illness as a ploy to get attention and sympathy.
+He later claimed this attack had rendered him blind and mute for three and a half years, and permanently affected his ability to speak loudly.
+Ludovic Kennedy wrote that no record of Christie's blindness has been traced and that, while he might have lost his voice when he was admitted to hospital, he would not have been discharged as fit for duty had he remained mute.
+His inability to talk loudly, Kennedy argued, was a psychological reaction rather than a lasting toxic effect of the gas.
+The reaction, and Christie's exaggeration of the effects, stemmed from an underlying histrionic personality disorder causing him to exaggerate or feign illness to get attention and sympathy.

 Christie was demobilised from the army on 22 October 1919.
-He joined the Royal Air Force on 13 December 1923 but was discharged on 15 August 1924.
+He joined the Royal Air Force on 13 December 1923 and was discharged on 15 August 1924.

 Marriage

-Christie married Ethel Simpson, from Bradford, at Halifax town's Register Office on 10 May 1920.
-His impotence remained, and he continued to visit prostitutes.
+Christie married Ethel Simpson, from Bradford, at Halifax register office on 10 May 1920.
+His impotence remained and he continued to visit prostitutes.
 Early in the marriage, Ethel suffered a miscarriage.
-After four years the couple separated.
-Ethel worked at the "Garside Engineering Co" on Ironbridge Road in Bradford, and later worked at the "English Electrical Co" on Thornton Road, also in Bradford, until 1928.
-That year, Ethel and her siblings moved to Sheffield.
-In 1923, Christie moved to London; he spent the next decade in and out of prison, while Ethel remained in Yorkshire with her relatives.
+The couple separated after four years.
+Ethel worked at the Garside Engineering Co, and later at the English Electrical Co, in Bradford, until 1928 when she and her siblings moved to Sheffield.
+In 1923, Christie moved to London; he spent the next decade in and out of prison while Ethel remained in Yorkshire with her relatives.
 He was released from prison in January 1934, when the couple reunited and moved into 10 Rillington Place.